Crisis is the national charity for homeless people. We know that homelessness is not inevitable. We know that together we can end it.

-We are a dynamic, innovative and values-led organisation, with the opportunity and flexibility to develop our services to meet the needs of the people we work with.
-We are seeking a Clinical Psychologist to work in our Merseyside Skylight service.
-You will join an extraordinary team of frontline coaches, tutors and case workers with a focus on people facing homelessness who have survived a range of difficult and traumatic experiences.
+You will join an extraordinary team of lead workers and specialist support staff with a focus on people facing homelessness who have survived a range of difficult and traumatic experiences.

-We are looking for people who are community focused and driven by shared values.
 You will look forward to engaging with individuals who have very difficult lives and have struggled to access traditional forms of support.
+You will understand psychological distress in terms of a reasonable response to particularly challenging and often traumatic experiences.
+You will also see people in the context of their social and economic circumstances.
 You will have the skills to offer creative and flexible individual work, alongside consultation and reflective practice to core groups, multi-agency networks and the wider system.
-You will be excited about joining a local team of people who share a commitment to end homelessness and a national team of 11 clinical psychologists and psychotherapists led by our Lead Psychologist.
+You will be excited about joining a local team of people who share a commitment to end homelessness and a national team of 11 clinical psychologists and psychotherapists led by a Lead Psychologist.

 Working at Crisis

 As a member of the team, you will have access to a wide range of employee benefits including: